giovannitakeshisesta/South-Park-The-Game/readme.md

 #
 ## The game logic

-The collision between two elements is the triggering event for the most of the action in the game.
+The collision between two elements is the triggering event for most of the action in the game.

 We are going to use the collision function in a lot of different cases, for example

-- if the player  collides with a guest, is allowed to grab him;
+- if the player  collides with a guest, they are allowed to grab him;

-- if the guest is thrown at a cow, when collides, the cow explode;
+- if the guest is thrown at a cow, when they collide, the cow explodes;

-- if the player collides with a poop or a cow , the hit points total decrease;
+- if the player collides with poop or a cow, the hit points total decrease;

-- if Kenny collides with a cow... die.
+- if Kenny collides with a cow... he dies.

 ```JS
 collides(element_1,element_2) {  // left right top bottom